Monica-Zhang-git/Gift-recommendation-React-Native-app/README.md

    › Press w │ open web
    ```

-3. You could download a Expo Go App then Scan the QR code that showed in the terminal with the Camera app(ios) or Expo Go (Android).
+3. You could Scan the QR code that showed in the terminal with the Camera app(ios) or Expo Go (Android).